Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 Those boys are most likely heading back to the high school, Kelly, I tell myself.
 What about the young women there?
 What about the silenced friend?
 What about your son who goes to the same school?
 What about that other kid’s future?

 I pack up my things.
 I stride toward my car.
 I pass a friend outside the Co-op doors.
-A big, burly guy.
-I want to say: “Will you come with me?”
+He’s a big, burly guy, and I feel an urge to say: “Will you come with me?”

-Instead, I smile and explain the unusual paint on my forehead.
+Instead, I smile and explain the unusual paint on my forehead, a henna tattoo that I felt compelled to get ahead of the election, surprising everyone, especially myself.

-“Nobody will notice in Brattleboro,” he says, shaking his head, as he crosses the parking lot toward his truck.
+“Nobody will notice in Brattleboro,” he says, laughing, as he crosses the parking lot toward his truck.

 I drive up the hill, alone, toward the school, but I don’t see the guys.
 I want to see them.
 I don’t want to see them.
 I pull up to the curb at the highschool.
-I’m trembling.
+I realize that I am trembling.

 I approach the front doors.
 I am buzzed inside.
 I speak to the woman behind the glass.